nuxt/docs/en/faq/extend-webpack.md

 ---
-title: Extend webpack
+title: How to extend webpack config?
 description: How to extend webpack config into my Nuxt.js application ?
 ---

-# How to extend webpack config?

 You can extend nuxt's webpack configuration via the `extend` option in your `nuxt.config.js`.
 The `extend` option of the `build` property is a method that accepts two arguments.
 The first argument is the webpack `config` object exported from nuxt's webpack config.
 The second parameter is a context object with the following boolean properties: `{ isDev, isClient, isServer, loaders }`.